maritz/nohm/README.md

 Do you have code that should/could be listed here?
 Message me!

+## Debug

+Nohm uses the [debug](https://github.com/visionmedia/debug) module under the namespace "nohm".
+To see detailed debug logging set the environment variable DEBUG accordingly:

+    DEBUG="nohm:*" node yourApp.js

+Available submodules are `nohm:index`, `nohm:model`, `nohm:middleware`, `nohm:pubSub` and `nohm:idGenerator`.

+## Developing nohm

+If you want to make changes to nohm, you can fork or clone it.
+Then install the dependencies:

+    npm install

+and run the development scripts (compile & watch & tests):

+    npm run dev

+When submitting PRs, please make sure that you run the linter and that everything still builds fine.
+The easiest way to do that is to run the `prepublishOnly` script:

+    npm run prepublishOnly

 ## Running tests

 To run the tests you need to have nodeunit v0.6.4.
 This will be installed if you installed nohm with the --dev argument or when checking out this project and running npm install in there.